david-gary/onlineStoreTemplate/SRS.md

 ## User Stories

-In this section, you should list user stories for the project.
-User stories are a short description of how a user will be interacting with the system.
-Each group member must supply at least two user stories.
-Each user story should be written in the following format:

 * **ID:** US-1
   * **Type of User:** Customer
   * **Description:** The customer opens up the website, navigates to the filter search button because they are looking for a certain type of ring, they apply the filters, and they will be directed to the options we offer based on their preference.